phetsims/phet-info/doc/accessible-design-patterns.md

 When a Node is created who's sole purpose is to provide descriptions to the PDOM, then suffix that node with `DescriptionNode.js`.
 For example, see `MolarityBeakerDescriptionNode.js`.

+#### `*AlertManager.js`

+In some sims it makes sense to have a single file to in do most or all of the interfacing with `utteranceQueue`.
+While it is not required to only call utteranceQueue from a single place, it can be a nice organizational tool for the interactive descriptions outfitting toolbox.
+For example `MolarityAlertManager` is the sole alerting file in the sim.